gmileka/networking-101/04-vlans/04-vlans.md

 In our next article, we will talk about software assigned network identities.

-Worth of nothing here, that when the switch uses the MAC address for figuring our how to redirect data to its destination, it is called a Layer 2 routing.
+Worth of nothing here, that when the switch uses the MAC address for figuring out how to redirect data to its destination, it is called a Layer 2 routing.

 ## Definitions